Crime and Place

 - Kate Bowers, UCL Jill Dando Institute of Crime Science

-- Anthony Braga, Northeastern University
+- Anthony Braga, University of Pennsylvania

-- Jim Bueermann, Police Foundation
+- Jim Bueermann, Future Policing Institute

 - John Eck, University of Cincinnati